 With less than 10,000 visitors a month, AB testing will be very unreliable because it’s necessary to improve the conversion rate by more than 30% in order to have a “winning” variation.

-With between 10,000 and 100,000 visitors a month, AB testing can be a real challenge as an improvement in conversion rate of at least 9% is needed to be reliable.
+With between 10,000 and 100,000 visitors a month, AB testing can be a real challenge, as an improvement in conversion rate of at least 9% is needed to be reliable.

 Beyond one million visitors a month, we’re in the “Safe” zone, which allows us to carry out a number of iterative tests.

-Here are two things you should be doing in parallel:
+Here are three things you should do:

-- Trying to increase your traffic!
+- Try to increase your traffic!

-- Working on optimising your site:
+- Work on optimising your whole website:

-If you optimise “too much” on one side, then it could result in a decrease in conversion on the other side: for example, if you over-optimise one page through the use of motivating messages but then the promised incentive isn’t realised on the following pages, your overall conversion rate is likely to drop.
+If you optimise “too much” on one side, then it could result in a decrease in conversion on the other side.
+For example, if you over-optimise one page through the use of motivating messages but then the promised incentive isn’t realised on the following pages, your overall conversion rate is likely to drop.
 This is called the Roberval Balance.